 The best forex technical analysis tools are:

-- Previous support and resistance price levels (for example last 20 day high or low)
+• Previous support and resistance price levels (for example, last 200-day high or low)

-- Relative Strenght Index RSI or MACD indicator
+• Relative Strenght Index RSI or MACD indicator Oscilattors

 Forex technical analysis Tool – Charts

 Historical charts are very useful in forex technical analysis.
-A chart consists of two things, the past and the present price of the market, which is the starting point to decide how profitable trade can be.
+A chart consists of the past and present market price, which is the starting point to decide how profitable trade can be.
 The market price is the most significant representation of the market and thus holds the most importance.

-Technical charts can help derive the overall market trend from deciding whether the market would soar or slump over any time frame, including hourly, daily, weekly, or even monthly frames.
-Prices are monitored in various candlestick patterns (for example, cup and handle pattern) or charts, known as price ranges.
-The commonly used charts in current times are bar charts, candlestick charts, and line charts.
+Technical charts can help derive the overall market trend by deciding whether the market would soar or slump over any time frame, including hourly, daily, weekly, or monthly.
+Prices are monitored in candlestick patterns (for example, cup and handle patterns) or charts, known as price ranges.
+The commonly used charts are bar charts, candlestick charts, and line charts.

 What are Forex Technical Analysis Indicators?

-Forex technical analysis indicators are useful when a trader is looking to get an opportunity to trade.
+Forex technical analysis indicators are helpful when a trader is looking for an opportunity to trade.
 Most technical analysis indicators are based on volume and price, just like the charts.
-Though indicator aids in finding the support and resistance levels and how long a trader should hold the trade.
+An indicator aids in finding the support and resistance levels and how long a trader should hold the trade.
 A trader can get the current market perspective by utilizing multiple time frame analyses for price or volume-based ranges and changes.

 These are some of the most used forex technical analysis indicators,

-While MACD and moving averages are key for finding market trends, RSI identifies the entry and exit points.
+While MACD and moving averages are vital for finding market trends, RSI identifies the entry and exit points.

-The most important step is to read a good technical analysis book:
+The most crucial step is to read an excellent technical analysis book:

 Technical Analysis of the Financial Markets, by John J. Murphy